Undergraduate Certificate of Food and Nutrition

 Students are recommended to study the following sequence of subjects:

 - Introduction to Human Physiology (HBS100)

-To attain the Undergraduate Certificate of Food and Nutrition, students will be required to complete 60 credit points in total consisting of:
+To qualify for the award of Undergraduate Certificate of Food and Nutrition, students must complete 60 credit points as follows:

 Students who have been accepted in a Commonwealth Supported Place in the Undergraduate Certificate of Food and Nutrition are required to complete the following 2 modules in their first Study Period as a CSP student: